Wariisara/Puzzle_Game_Java/README.md

 # Puzzle Game (Java)"

 A desktop puzzle game developed using Java.
 The application provides a login system where users enter their username and password before accessing the game menu.
-After logging in, players can choose between two mini-games: Tic-Tac-Toe and Puzzle Game.
+After logging in, players can choose between two mini-games : Tic-Tac-Toe and Puzzle Game.

 The Tic-Tac-Toe game is played on a 3×3 grid, where two players take turns placing X and O symbols.
 A player wins by aligning three symbols in a row, column, or diagonal.